venkatasaisrirammallela/health-bot/README.md

 - 🔍 Symptom-based triage and dynamic questioning
 - 🎯 Age verification and input validation
 - 💬 Context-aware conversation handling
+- Save the conversation in csv and json fromat

 ## Setup